 The study envisions a combination of open-pit and underground mining, with a dyke system (dyke and slurry wall) for water control.
-High-grade mineralization (above $4\%~U_3O_8$) is captured within the open pit, eliminating the need for expensive, specialized underground mining methods.
-This hybrid open pit and underground mining results in an OPEX cost of US\$14.02/lb U_3O_8 over the life of the mine, making the Triple R deposit potentially one of the lowest cost uranium producers in the world.
+High-grade mineralization (above $4\%\ U_3O_8$ ) is captured within the open pit, eliminating the need for expensive, specialized underground mining methods.
+This hybrid open pit and underground mining results in an OPEX cost of US\$14.02/lb $U_3O_8$ over the life of the mine, making the Triple R deposit potentially one of the lowest cost uranium producers in the world.

-These results may be further enhanced with the addition of the R600W and R840W zones discovered 480m and 765m respectively along strike to the west of the Triple R deposit in addition to the R1620E zone located 300m along strike to the east of the Triple R deposit.
-Although not included in the PEA production schedule, definition drilling continues to expand the known mineralization since the discovery of high-grade mineralization within the R600W, R840W and R1620E zones.
+With the results from the summer 2016 drill program, the R600W zone has now merged with the R840W zone.
+The R840W zone is located 495m along strike to the west of the Triple R deposit.
+Drilling has also targeted and expanded the R1620E zone which is located 195m along strike to the east of the Triple R deposit.
+Although not included in the PEA production schedule, definition drilling continues to expand the known mineralization since the discovery of high-grade mineralization within the now merged R840W zone and the R1620E zone.